-If you purchase shares of our common stock in this offering, you will experience substantial and immediate dilution in the pro forma net tangible book value per share of \$9.19 per share as of September 30, 2020, based on the assumed initial public offering price of \$18.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the common stock that you acquire.
+If you purchase shares of our common stock in this offering, you will experience substantial and immediate dilution in the pro forma net tangible book value per share of \$10.12 per share as of September 30, 2020, based on the initial public offering price of \$21.00 per share because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the common stock that you acquire.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the initial public offering price when they purchased their shares of our capital stock.
 You will experience additional dilution upon exercise of options to purchase common stock under our equity incentive plans, upon vesting of options to purchase common stock under our equity incentive plans, if we issue restricted stock to our employees under our equity incentive plans or if we otherwise issue additional shares of our common stock.
 See the section of this prospectus titled "Dilution" for additional information.